 Students are digital natives and they learn differently than students in the past.
-The 21st Century workplace will require that our students are able to quickly adapt to new technologies, we are preparing them to hold jobs that may not even exist yet.
-Our goal is to ensure all of our students have the opportunities needed to be college and career ready for the 21st century.
-Having a variety of technology tools in the classroom and providing additional STEM learning opportunities will help prepare them for the environment that those students will experience as adults in the future.
+The future workplace will require that our students are able to quickly adapt to new technologies, we are preparing them to hold jobs that may not even exist yet.
+Our goal is to ensure all of our students have the opportunities needed to be college, career and life ready.
+Having a variety of technology tools in the classroom and providing additional STEAM (Science, Technology, Engineering, Art, and Math) learning opportunities will help prepare them for the environment that those students will experience as adults in the future.